kwozyman/rh-summit-2024-lb1506/README.md

 or manually:

 ```
-$ podman build --file Containerfile --tag summit.registry/bifrost:latest
+$ podman build --file Containerfile --tag summit.registry/lb1506:latest
 ```

-Any of the above, if succesful will create a simple container tagged `summit.registry/bifrost:latest` which is running an Apache http server on port 80, serving the classic "Hello RedHat" as it's index.html.
+Any of the above, if succesful will create a simple container tagged `summit.registry/lb1506:latest` which is running an Apache http server on port 80, serving the classic "Hello Red Hat" as it's index.html.
 In order to run and test it:

 ```
 $ make run-test